djeer/guake-like-hammerspoon/README.md

 After setting up Karabiner-Elements:
 1. Install Hammerspoon
-2. Add this configuration to map your newly created F-keys to specific applications by name
+2. Add `init.lua` contents to `~/.hammerspoon/init.lua` to map your newly created F-keys to specific applications by name
 3. Customize which apps launch with which keys

 ## How It Works